First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Results

 \subsection{Information gathering enables reliable drifting}

-Next, we consider the task of drifting a Figure-8 trajectory, see Figure~\ref{fig:main:figure8}.
-This maneuver is challenging due to the fast and unstable transients during transitions between the circular arcs of the trajectory, shown in grey in Figure \ref{fig:figure8s}.
+Next, we consider the task of drifting a Figure-8 trajectory, see Fig.~\ref{fig:main:figure8}.
+This maneuver is challenging due to the fast and unstable transients during transitions between the circular arcs of the trajectory, shown in grey in Fig.~\ref{fig:figure8s}.

-We evaluate the performance of three models for MPC: the posterior model adapted on the nominal trajectory from \ocp (\modelone); the posterior model adapted on the first information gathering trajectory from \infoocp (\modeltwo); and the posterior model adapted on two information gathering trajectories (\modelthree).
+We evaluate the performance of three models for MPC: \modelone, \modeltwo, and \modelthree.
 To assess the value of the proposed information gathering procedure in isolation, we do not perform online adaptation in this experiment.
-Each model is given three attempts to drift along the Figure-8, and we present the median tracking performance of each model in Figure~\ref{fig:figure8s}.
+Each model is given three attempts to drift along the Figure-8, and we present the median tracking performance of each model in Fig.~\ref{fig:figure8s} (additional statistics are reported in Appendix~\ref{app:rmse}).
+Tracking performance is measured in terms of the root mean squared lateral error along the reference.

 We observe that \modelone is unable to complete the drift and deviates too far from the reference trajectory after the first transition.
 This undesirable large deviation is a result of the car transitioning from slipping to gripping after the first transition and then being unable to re-initiate drifting.
 In contrast, \modeltwo successfully completes the first transition but spins out after the second transition, whereas \modelthree is able to complete the full Figure-8 maneuver, succeeding every time.